jcnnghm/frontend-nanodegree-mobile-portfolio/README.md

   $> ngrok 8080
   ```

-1. Copy the public URL ngrok gives you and run it through PageSpeed Insights!
+1. Copy the public URL ngrok gives you and run it through PageSpeed Insights, accessing the index.min.html file!
 [More on integrating ngrok, Grunt and PageSpeed.](http://www.jamescryer.com/2014/06/12/grunt-pagespeed-and-ngrok-locally-testing/)

 #### Part 2: Optimize Frames per Second in pizza.html